 What is assertive communication?

 Assertive communication is the honest and clear expression of your feelings, needs, or beliefs in a given situation.
-It involves confidently saying what needs to be said and lies in the ‘goldilocks’ zone of communication, with passive communication being too cold and aggressive communication being too hot.
+It involves confidently saying what needs to be said and lies in the ‘goldilocks’ zone of communication.
+On the other hand passive communication is being too cold and aggressive communication is being too hot, both of which lead to negative feelings and can affect a person’s self esteem.

 According to research, assertive communication is ‘the ability to speak and interact in a manner that considers and respects the rights and opinions of others while also standing up for your rights, needs, and personal boundaries.‘